 Why Are There Narrow & Wide-body Aircraft?

-Narrow-Body airplanes are primarily used to run shorter, more frequent routes moving less passengers but more often, up to mulitple times each day.
+Narrow-Body airplanes are primarily used to run shorter, more frequent routes moving fewer passengers but more often, up to multiple times each day.
 Wide-Body airplanes are designed primarily for long-haul flights on popular routes.
 Moving more people but less often, but over greater distances.

 As the airline industry grew, so did the demand for non-stop coast-to-coast flights of five to six hours.
 But it was the ability of the Boeing 707 and Douglas DC-8 to quickly cross the Atlantic Ocean that eventually led to the introduction of the Boeing 747, McDonnell Douglas DC-10, and Lockheed L-1011 widebody aircraft.

-The larger aircraft offered more comfort and storage space in the cabin, and were quicker for boarding and deplaning given that they now transported 300-400 passengers per flight, versus just 100-200 for narrow-bodied aircraft.
-Additional capacity also meant lower seat mile costs, and higher profits.
+The larger aircraft offered more comfort and storage space in the cabin and were quicker for boarding and deplaning given that they now transported 300-400 passengers per flight, versus just 100-200 for narrow-bodied aircraft.
+The additional capacity also meant lower seat-mile costs and higher profits.

 What are the Advantages of Narrow-Body Airplanes?

-Like every tool, it has its pefect job that it does very well.
+Like every tool, it has the perfect job that it does very well.
 A narrow-body airplane is a perfect tool for certain routes.
 These routes are typically under 6 hours in duration with regular numbers of 100-300 passengers that can allow the airplane to fly at full capacity on each flight.

-Here are Some of the Advantages to Narrow-Body Airplanes:
+Here are Some of the Advantages of Narrow-Body Airplanes:

-Narrowbody aircraft can offer service to scores of small and medium-size cities that have runways, terminals, aprons and jetways designed for them.
-A small footprint allows narrow-body airplanes to operate to some of the worlds oldest airports.
+Narrowbody aircraft can offer service to scores of small and medium-sized cities that have runways, terminals, aprons, and jetways designed for them.
+A small footprint allows narrow-body airplanes to operate to some of the world’s oldest airports.